Privacy Policy

 AI may be used with caution in regards to research, as all information learned through AI should be verified by reading actual sources.
 Also keep in mind the different purposes of various AI tools: chatbots (the most common, but not reliable for serious research or sources), research-specific tools, editing and rewording tools, etc.

 The current technology level of AI chatbot platforms is essentially advanced "auto-complete"—anticipating what we want.
 As part of that "giving us what we want" behavior, AI chatbots have been known to make up information and even sources.
-We must verify all AI-provided research information by reading actual sources to ensure the information exists and is valid/correct.
+We must verify all AI-provided research information by reading actual accurate sources to ensure the information exists and is valid/correct.

 • Not Allowed: